cncf/xds/proposals/TP2-dynamically-generated-cacheable-xds-resources.md

   client when subscribing to a resource.
 - **Dynamic parameter constraints**, which are a set of criteria that can be used to determine whether a set of dynamic parameters matches the constraints.
-These constraints are part of the cache key for an xDS resource (in addition to the resource name itself) on xDS servers, xDS clients, and xDS caching proxies.
+These constraints are considered part of the unique identifier for an xDS resource (along with the resource name itself) on xDS servers, xDS clients, and xDS caching proxies.
 This provides a mechanism to represent multiple variants of a given resource in a cacheable way.

 Both of these data structures are used in the xDS transport protocol, but they are not part of the resource name and therefore do not appear as